graeme-lockley/my-playbook/website/docs/shift-left/software-composition-analysis/sca-node-dependencies.md

 # Node Dependencies

 [npm](https://en.wikipedia.org/wiki/Npm_(software)) is the package manager for [node.js](https://nodejs.org).
-Npm is determines which dependencies have vulnerabilities and has the option to (attempt to) fix these vulnerabilities.
+Npm determines which dependencies have vulnerabilities and has the option to (attempt to) fix these vulnerabilities.
 An improved version of `npm audit` is `better-npm-audit` which presents the vulnerabilities in a more readable and digestable format.

 ## Structure of Repository